 - Best spot to see the most wildlife and a super fun location to spend the day.

 - Highly recommend going on a tour with Paddleboard Adventures owned by Tracie.
 Tracie will customize the tour to your needs.
 You’ll learn and see a lot more than going on your own.
+Unfortunately, Tracie moved her business to Greece in 2023 and no longer offers this tour on Boca Grande.

 - See my Instagram Reels of the location in order to get a great picture of the area.
 Boca Grande Part 1, Part 2, Part 3, Boca Grande with my parents.